SPIRITUAL LIFE AT GHBC

 Organ Recital Series Organ recitals by regional and local concert organists occur occasionally at 3:p.m. in The Chapel of All Saints, followed by a reception to greet the artists over refreshments.

 Support Groups Various support groups exist for residents and their families.
-These include grief support, caregivers support, Parkinson's Disease support, and dementia symptom support.
+These include Alcoholics Anonymous, grief support, caregiver support, Parkinson's Disease support, and dementia symptom support.
 These offer opportunities to share deep feelings and advice on what has worked and what hasn't within a confidential, safe environment.
-Contact the Social Worker for Residential Living, ext.
-7225. or contact Theresa Brion, Chaplain, at ext.
-7224.
+Contact the Chaplain at ext.
+7224 for information on Alcoholics Anonymous and the Social Worker for Residential Living, ext.
+7225, for the other groups.

 Memorial Services The Chapel of All Saints is available by reservation through the Chaplain for use for appropriate gatherings as well as for memorial (or other) services by residents and other members of the Goodwin House Bailey's Crossroads community.
-Family members, residents, Priority Club, Goodwin House At Home members, and staff may request a religious service or non-religious gathering in the Chapel or in another location such as the Formal Parlor, Board Room, Top of the West, or Auditoriium.
-The Chaplain, Theresa Brion, is available to help in planning such services and also leads services when asked.
+Family members, residents, Priority Club, Goodwin House At Home members, and staff may request a religious service or non-religious gathering in the Chapel or in another location such as the Formal Parlor, Board Room, Top of the West, or Auditorium.
+The Chaplain is available to help in planning such services and also leads services when asked.

 Please check Memorial Services under Spiritual Life.

 Please look for these groups under Activities and Events: